wavefrontHQ/observability-for-kubernetes/docs/collector/configuration.md

 # Whether auto-discovery is enabled.
 Defaults to true.
 enableDiscovery: true

 # Whether event collection is enabled.
-Requires Wavefront Proxy v6.0+.
+Requires Wavefront proxy v6.0+.
 enableEvents: false

 # The global interval at which data is flushed.
 Defaults to 60 seconds.